brucedickey/poly-app/README.md

 # README

-poly-app: A RoR app that combines the separate apps of the Udemy RoR 5/6 course.
+poly-app: A RoR app that combines the separate apps of the Udemy RoR 5/6 course: https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course/.

 ----